slideflow/slideflow/docs-source/source/dataloaders.rst

 An indexable, map-style dataloader can be created for PyTorch using :class:`slideflow.io.IndexedInterleaver`, which returns a ``torch.utils.data.Dataset``.
 Indexable datasets are only available for the PyTorch backend.

-This indexable dataset is created from a list of TFRecords and accepts many arguments for controlling labeling, augmentation and image transformations.
+This indexable dataset is created from a list of TFRecords and accepts many arguments for controlling labels, augmentation and image transformations.

 .. code-block:: python